 A building evacuation is announced when occupancy of the building itself poses a danger to the students/staff.
 Upon receipt of an order to evacuate, staff will take all necessary measures to prepare students for an evacuation.
 If the evacuation needs to take place quickly, the general procedures for a fire drill must be followed.
 Otherwise, follow the building procedures below.
-If the evacuation is prolonged and there is a need to shelter students outside the building due to inclement weather or the nature of the emergency, the Bus Garage or the Genevieve Staley Civic Center and/or American Legion.
+If the evacuation is prolonged and there is a need to shelter students outside the building due to inclement weather or the nature of the emergency, the district will utilize pre-designated locations within the village.

-1. An Emergency Evacuation will be announced via the intercom, public address system, or otherwise using plain language.

-2. Teachers should listen for, and follow, the order of dismissal from the building.
-Form one line with the teacher at the end.

-3. All staff without supervision responsibilities at the outset of the emergency should report to the Main Office immediately for instructions.

-4. All teachers or classroom supervisors must take class attendance registers and take attendance outside.

-5. Staff will lead their children to designated staging areas, unless otherwise directed.

-6. If buses are called, groups will be summoned individually to board them and be driven from the property.

-7. All persons must remain outside the building until the emergency officer/administrator in charge has issued approval.

-OFF-SITE SHELTER PLAN
+- 1. An Emergency Evacuation will be announced via the intercom, public address system, or otherwise using plain language. - 2.
+Teachers should listen for, and follow, the order of dismissal from the building.
+Form one line with the teacher at the end. - 3.
+All staff without supervision responsibilities at the outset of the emergency should report to the Main Office immediately for instructions. - 4.
+All teachers or classroom supervisors must take class attendance registers and take attendance outside. - 5.
+Staff will lead their children to designated staging areas, unless otherwise directed. - 6.
+If buses are called, groups will be summoned individually to board them and be driven from the property. - 7.
+All persons must remain outside the building until the emergency officer/administrator in charge has issued approval.

+Off-Site Shelter Plan